 The business leaders of both sides pledged to advance and strengthen the trade, commercial and investment relations between Bangladesh and the US.

 The discussion centred around the growing economic relationship between the two countries that will set the foundation for the next 50 years of the bilateral relationship as Bangladesh transitions from an "aid-dependent" economy to an "investment and trade-driven" one.

 Earlier, US Ambassador to Bangladesh Peter Haas had a brief interaction with the delegation on Sunday.

 Senior officers of the US Embassy in Dhaka and the United States Agency for International Development (USAID) Bangladesh shared their briefings on high-level opportunities for stronger Bangladesh-US economic and commercial ties.

 The purpose of the Council's first trade mission to Bangladesh is to renew an old friendship and explore opportunities for new partnerships, said Jay R Pryor, vice-president (business development), Chevron.

-He, also inaugural board chair of the US-Bangladesh Business Council, said the US companies wanted to contribute to Bangladesh's impressive economic development.
+Pryor, also inaugural board chair of the US-Bangladesh Business Council, said the US companies want to contribute to Bangladesh's impressive economic development.